zconsulting-ar-public/aws-moodle/README.md

 > update mdl_user set lastip='alb-ip' where username='admin';

 # Notes
-In this cloudformation stack don't have a Redis cache, but the application runs better with Redis instead of Memcached
+This cloudformation stack don't have a Redis cache, but the application runs better with Redis instead of Memcached